 Example:

-If your JMX has three thread groups and the Number of Threads (users) field in each of them is set to 5, 3 and 2 respectively, then a test with 1000 users specified in Load Configuration will run 500, 300 and 200 threads through those thread groups.
+If your JMX script has 3 thread groups and the Number of Threads (users) field in each of them is set to 5, 3, and 2 respectively, then a test with 1000 users specified in the Load Configuration section will run 500, 300, and 200 threads through those thread groups.

 Tip: For advanced real-time scenarios such as increasing users, adding load, or ramping down users at a certain point during or in between execution, use either the Concurrency Thread Group or the Ultimate Thread Group in JMeter and adjust parameters dynamically.
-For details, see How to Change JMeter´s Load During Runtime.
+For details, see JMeter Load Testing: Advanced Step-By-Step Guide.

 Configure Duration or Iterations